 The first thing you have to do when you want to simulate the dynamics of rigid bodies in time is to create an instance of the DynamicsWorld.
-You need to specify two parameters when constructing the world.
-The first one is the gravity acceleration vector (in m/s^2) in the world and the second one is the simulation time step (in seconds).
+You need to specify the gravity acceleration vector (in m/s^2) in the world as parameter.
 Note that gravity is activated by default when you create the world.
-The time step is the fixed amount of time used at each internal physics tick.
-Note that multiple internal physics ticks can be taken at each frame.
-For real-time applications, a time step of $\frac{1}{60}$ seconds (60 Hz) is usually used.
-Using a smaller time step makes the simulation more precise but also more expensive to compute.